Bringing the classic

 The ghosts will not take physical form, but will instead be projected onto the arena.
 Assume that the ghosts will be traveling at 7” per second, which translates to 2 grid units per second, although they may be sped up depending on the performance of the participating PacBots.
 The ghosts will act independently of each other; they will not assist each other in locating and chasing your PacBot.
 They will have slight differences in their code to prevent all ghosts from following the same path.
 These differences will mimic the differences of the code in the actual game of Pacman, found here.
 To catch a ghost, your PacBot must enter the grid space currently occupied by the ghost.
 Likewise, for a ghost to catch your PacBot, it must also occupy the same grid space simultaneously.
 When a ghost catches your PacBot, the signal to pause will be sent out.
 Your PacBot must enter standby mode at this time (read: stop all movement).
 The PacBot will be placed at its home position, and then the game will be resumed.
 When your Pacbot catches a ghost, gameplay will continue uninterrupted and the ghost will return to its home position.
 At the beginning of the game, Blinky will start just outside its home position, and approximately every 5 seconds, another ghost will exit the enclosure.
 The ghosts are temporarily eliminated when they are caught, and will respawn at their home position.

 Each robot must be fully autonomous and automatically respond to signals outlined in this document.

 There is no budget limit for any team that wishes to participate.
 You are welcome to spend as much money on your PacBot as you wish provided that it adheres to the specifications below (primarily Specification #9).

 Each robot must be able to completely fit within a 7”x7” grid unit.
-Bear in mind that it must also be able to turn corners without a corner interfering with a wall of the arena.
+Bear in mind that this is the minimum distance between walls, so you will likely want to build your robot smaller than this size.

 Each robot must be no greater than 4” tall.